MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 3. Select **Export list** to download the site list XML file.

 ## FAQ

+### I do not see the "Microsoft Edge site lists" option in the "Org Settings" page on Microsoft 365 Admin Center.
+Why is that?

+The experience will be available when rollout completes by mid-December.
+While the experience is rolling out, you will need to opt in to view this experience in the Microsoft 365 Admin Center.
+You must be a global admin in Microsoft 365 to opt in.

+You can use the following steps:

+1. Sign in to the [Microsoft 365 Admin Center](https://admin.microsoft.com) and then go to  **Settings > Org Setting**.
+Under the **Organization profile** tab, choose **Release preferences**.
+2. To disable targeted release, select **Standard release**, then select **Save changes**.
+3. To enable targeted release for all users in your organization, select **Targeted release for everyone**, then select **Save changes**.
+4. To enable targeted release for some people in your organization, select **Targeted release for selected users**, then select **Save changes**.
+5. Choose **Select users** to add users one at a time, or **Upload users** to add them in bulk.
+6. When you finish adding users, select **Save changes**.

+For more information, see [Set up the Standard or Targeted release options - Microsoft 365 admin](/microsoft-365/admin/manage/release-options-in-office-365)

 ### When I select "Microsoft Edge site lists" and try to create a new list, I get this error - "Request failed with status code 500".
 Why is that?